ahmettapsik/ahmettapsik/README.md

 ### Hi there 👋

 🔭 I’m currently a computer engineering student
-🌱 I’m currently learning cyber security and ML
+🌱 I’m currently learning cyber security and AI